 ABC of breastfeeding

-A = Awareness: You should watch out for the signs of hunger and breastfeed when your baby is hungry.
-Avoid waiting until your baby gets cranky or shows signs of frustration when he or she is too hungry.
-In the first few weeks, you should be nursing your new born 8-12 times per day.
+A = Awareness: Be aware of any signs of hunger from your baby and breastfeed accordingly.
+Avoid waiting until your baby is crying or showing signs of frustration.
+Over the first few weeks, you should be nursing your baby 8-12 times per day.

-B = Being patient: Avoid hurrying your baby while breastfeeding.
-Be patient and take as long as your infant wants to be nursed.
-Typically, infants nurse on each breast for about 10-20 minutes.
+B = Being patient: Do not hurry your baby while breastfeeding.
+It is important to remain patient and take as long as required until your baby is satisfied.
+Most infants take 10-20 minutes per feed.

-C = Comfort: You should be comfortable while you breastfeed to allow easy flow of the milk.
-Make sure your head, neck, arms and feet are supported before you start to feed your infant.
+C = Comfort: Both you and your baby should be comfortable during the breastfeeding process.
+Make sure your head, neck, arms and feet are supported before you start to feed.